 Zoho Books starts at $15 a month for three users if you pay annually.
 If you’d rather pay month to month, Zoho starts at $20 a month instead.
 Additional users cost $2.50 per month.

 What is the difference between Zoho Invoice and Zoho Books?

 Zoho Invoice is an invoice- and billing-specific Zoho product.
 With it, you can send customized and recurring invoices, accept online payments, and track the time you spend on each project for more accurate customer billing.
 If you have five customers per month, you can use Zoho Invoice for free.
 Otherwise, plans start at $9 a month (or $11 per month if you pay monthly).

 Like Zoho Books, Zoho Invoice is a quality software—it's one of our top five picks for the year's best billing and invoicing software.
 But if you need more than billing and invoicing, go with Zoho Books, which includes Zoho Invoice's features plus accounting.

 In other words, if you're running a small freelancing business from home with just a few sales a month, Zoho Invoice's free plan might be enough.
 Otherwise, Zoho Books's accounting features make it a better pick.

-If you're tired of wasting time on manual data entry, we say give Zoho Books a spin.
-You won't struggle too much to get the hang of its snazzy features, and the low starting price helps sweeten the deal.
+If you're tired of wasting time on manual data entry, we say give Zoho Books’s accounting platform a spin.
+The automation and user customization should help save you time, and the low per-user fee sweetens the deal.
 But if payroll is a must for you (not to mention your dozens of employees), we have to be honest: until Zoho develops better payroll integration, you should choose different accounting software.